dever-ticky/dever-ssh-pw-knocker/README.md

 # dever-ssh-pw-knocker

-tool used for checking if password authentication is allowed on ssh (port 22) connections on a list of remote machines
+script used for checking if password authentication is allowed on ssh (port 22) connections on a list of remote machines

 accepts a file of "IP hostname" pairs as input (e.g. /etc/hosts)
-- ignores commented lines e.g. `# commented line`
 - ignores unmatching lines that don't follow the "IP hostname" rule

 e.g. input file: